Histidine: Biosynthesis

 Histidine is synthesized from phosphoribosyl pyrophosphate (PRPP), which is made from ribose-5-phosphate by ribose-phosphate diphosphokinase in the pentose phosphate pathway.
 The first reaction of histidine biosynthesis is the condensation of PRPP and adenosine triphosphate (ATP) by the enzyme ATP-phosphoribosyl transferase.
 ATP-phosphoribosyl transferase is indicated by His1 in the image.
 His4 gene product then hydrolyzes the product of the condensation, phosphoribosyl-ATP, producing phosphoribosyl-AMP (PRAMP), which is an irreversible step.
 His4 then catalyzes the formation of phosphoribosylformiminoAICAR-phosphate, which is then converted to phosphoribulosylformimino-AICAR-P by the His6 gene product.
 His7 splits phosphoribulosylformimino-AICAR-P to form -erythro-imidazole-glycerol-phosphate.
 After, His3 forms imidazole acetol-phosphate releasing water.
 His5 then makes -histidinol-phosphate, which is then hydrolyzed by His2 making histidinol.
 His4 catalyzes the oxidation of -histidinol to form -histidinal, an amino aldehyde.
 In the last step, -histidinal is converted to -histidine.

+The histidine biosynthesis pathway has been studied in the fungus Neurospora crassa, and a gene (His-3) encoding a multienzyme complex was found that was similar to the His4 gene of the bacterium E. coli.
+A genetic study of N. crassa histidine mutants indicated that the individual activities of the multienzyme complex occur in discrete, contiguous sections of the His-3 genetic map, suggesting that the different activities of the multienzyme complex are encoded separately from each other.
+However, mutants were also found that lacked all three activities simultaneously, suggesting that some mutations cause loss of function of the complex as a whole.

-Just like animals and microorganisms, plants need histidine for their growth and development.
-Microorganisms and plants are similar in that they can synthesize histidine.
+Like animals and microorganisms, plants need histidine for their growth and development.
+But unlike animals, microorganisms and plants can synthesize histidine.
 Both synthesize histidine from the biochemical intermediate phosphoribosyl pyrophosphate.
 In general, the histidine biosynthesis is very similar in plants and microorganisms.